emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 UML represents classes as a box with three compartment; name, attributes and operators.
-However, since the classes in EMMO has no operators and it gives little meaning to include the OWL annotations as attributes, we simply represent the classes as boxes.
+However, since the classes in EMMO have no operators and it gives little meaning to include the OWL annotations as attributes, we simply represent the classes as boxes.